HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 	├── OC
 ```

-It should work and your HP Z640 should boot and work fine. **You will at minimum need to generate SMBIOS values if you want Apple services to work.** Note that all error reporting/logging has been turned off in the config.plist.
+It should work and your HP ProDesk 400 G1 should boot and work fine. **You will at minimum need to generate SMBIOS values if you want Apple services to work.** Note that all error reporting/logging has been turned off in the config.plist.
 You will have a difficult time trouble shooting with the setup provided.
-You can easily turn on the error reporting and logging if you follow the Dortania guide.
+You can easily turn on the error reporting and logging if you follow the [Dortania](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/debug.html) guide.
 Best of luck.

 > **NOTE** if you simply wish to copy my EFI please do the following:
 >
 >1.
-[Generate SMBIOS values](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.html#nvram) and add them in the config.plist (Use MacPro7,1 or iMacPro1,1)
+[Generate SMBIOS values](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.html#nvram) and add them in the config.plist (Use specific SMBIOS depending on which macOS you want to install, see below for more info)
 >2.
 Ensure the value of `showpicker` is  `true` in the config.plist file to provide the opencore menu when booting.
 >3.
 Prepare your install [USB](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/)
 >4.
 Move the entire EFI folder (with your modifications) to the proper partition on your [USB](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html#setting-up-opencore-s-efi-environment) (or [SSD](https://dortania.github.io/OpenCore-Post-Install/universal/oc2hdd.html) once the install is complete).
 >5.
-[Install](https://dortania.github.io/OpenCore-Install-Guide/installation/installation-process.html#double-checking-your-work) - You'll need to select Escape to get the boot menu options and **boot from the USB each time the computer restarts** until you've copied the EFI folder onto the hard drive.
+[Install](https://dortania.github.io/OpenCore-Install-Guide/installation/installation-process.html#double-checking-your-work) - You'll need to select F9 to get the boot menu options and **boot from the USB each time the computer restarts** until you've copied the EFI folder onto the hard drive.
 You may also need to select the correct boot option during install.

 </details>